 The Organisation follows this thousands of years old tradition of Asian philosophical methods as yoga, martial arts, qigong, stretching, meditation and aims at cultivating and developing the associated physical and ethical values as well as the philosophical achievements.
 In addition, we have integrated the positive aspects of our modern culture into our teaching system and thus initiated an important synthesis, combining the best elements of both.

 The NING MUI Athletic Organisation fosters a lasting development of all the students skills within a clear organisational and directional structure.
 This is achieved through a well-founded course of instruction in terms of methodology and didactics.
 Each person receives the support and assistance needed in their efforts to reach his or her own personal goals.
-The central theme across a broad palette of classes for all age groups are the inner forces, which we summarize in the ‘model of energies & forces’.
+The central theme across a broad palette of classes for all age groups are the inner forces, which we summarise in the « model of energies & forces ».

 Our highest goal is for students to be able to integrate what they have learned into their daily lives.
 This leads to personal balance, a positive outlook and confidence in all situations.

 We respect the ethical principles that are mentioned in the code of ethics of the European Council as well as the principles of non-discrimination from the charter of fundamental rights of the European Union.